casper-network/docs/source/docs/casper/dapp-dev-guide/building-dapps/casper-signer.md

 	const casperClient = new CasperClient(apiUrl);
 ```

 ## Step 3.
-Implement the `connect/disconnect` Button
+Implement Some Functionality

-Now that we have the UI and the imported library, it's time to interact with the Casper Signer wallet.
+Now that we have the UI and the JS SDK, it's time to implement some functionality.
+In this example, we will interact with the Casper Signer wallet.

-First, create the `connect` functionality for the button:
+First, we'll implement the functionality for the `Connect` button:

 ```javascript
 	const btnConnect = document.getElementById("btnConnect");